How We Work

 Lawyer, Mediator, Investigator

-Larissa is an associate lawyer, mediator, and investigator.
+Larissa is a lawyer, mediator, and investigator.
 She was called the bar in 2022 after completing her articles with John Curtis Investigation and Mediation.
+Larissa has worked as an investigator since 2017.

 Larissa is passionate about helping to create safer workplaces and, while in law school, she was awarded for her proficiency in the areas of human rights law and policy work.
 Larissa has published in the Alternative Dispute Resolution (ADR) Institute of Canada and has contributed to projects designed to improve access to legal information for employers and employees.